MadeBySaints/leet-dict-gen/README.md

 - The script uses tqdm library to display a progress bar for the processing.
 - Ensure you have appropriate permissions to read from the input file and write to the output file.
 - ND simply stands for no duplicates
+- Included wpa.txt for testing. (caution: Generates a ~250MB file with all the combinations)